palletorsson/cryptogam/sketchfab/tutorial/step_3/README.md

   });
 }
 ```
-- we can now trigger this function on click by adding a click addEventListener inside the 'viewerready' function.
-We also want to limit and control the click position.
+- We can now trigger this function on click by adding a click addEventListener inside the 'viewerready' function.
+We also want to limit the click trigger range.
 ```
 api.addEventListener(
     'click',